 The man of lawlessness is described in the New Testament Epistle to the church at Thessalonica.
 The Apostle Paul gives us some detail as to who he is and what to look for.
 It is generally supposed that this person cannot show up in this church age for a number of reasons.
-The three most popular reasons are:
+The most popular reasons include:

 2 Peter 2:18-19